Online-Memory/online-memory/README.md

 Once done, rename the `.env.sample` file under the `packages/server/` to `.env` and fill the missing information

-### What AWS services are going to be created/used by this app?
+### What AWS services are going to be used by this app?

 #### AppSync